-Pour in the chicken broth, orange juice, lime juice, and drizzle with olive oil.
+- Pour in the chicken broth, orange juice, lime juice, and drizzle with olive oil.
 Add the onion and garlic on top.
-Cook in the instant pot for 1 hour, letting the pressure release naturally.
+Cook in the instant pot on high pressure for 1 hour, letting the pressure release naturally.
 For the the slow cooker, cook for 6-8 hours on low.

-Place meat in a single layer on the pans.
+- Place shredded meat in a single layer on the pans.
 Pour about 1 cup of juices from the pot over each of the pans of pork.
 Broil one pan at a time for 5-8 minutes or until the edges are crispy.
 Toss with additional juices from the pan.
-Squeeze with more lime if desired.
-Serve on tortillas with all the toppings.
+Squeeze with more lime if desired and fresh cilantro.
+Serve on flour or corn tortillas with all of your favorite toppings.